PKU-ICST-MIPL/DPEP/README.md

-# DPEP
+## Introduction
-Source code of our Neurocomputing 2017 paper "Cross-media Retrieval by Exploiting Fine-Grained Correlation at Entity Level".
+This is the source code of our Neurocomputing 2017 paper "]Cross-media Retrieval by Exploiting Fine-Grained Correlation at Entity Level](http://59.108.48.34/tiki/download_paper.php?fileId=344)", please cite the following paper if you use our code.

+    Lei Huang and Yuxin Peng, "Cross-media Retrieval by Exploiting Fine-Grained Correlation at Entity Level", Neurocomputing, Vol. 236, pp. 123-133, May.
+2017.

 Dataset——Wikipedia